Azure/azure-sdk-for-java/README.md

 For other platforms (Redhat, Windows, Mac, etc) please refer to these instructions https://netty.io/wiki/forked-tomcat-native.html

-## Common Tips
+### Common Perf Tips
-There is a set of common tips written for our sync SDK.
+There is a set of common perf tips written for our sync SDK.
 The majority of them also apply to the async SDK.
 It is available [here](https://docs.microsoft.com/en-us/azure/cosmos-db/performance-tips-java).

 ## Future, CompletableFuture, and ListenableFuture